Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Introduction

-BJSP is strongly related to the fundamental makespan scheduling problem, a.k.a.\ $P||C_{\max}$ \cite{Graham1969}.
-BJSP generalizes $P||C_{\max}$ as the problems are equivalent when $g=m$.
-Furthermore, $P||C_{\max}$ is the BJSP relaxation obtained by dropping the BJSP constraint.
-Note that the $P||C_{\max}$ optimal solution is a factor $\Omega(m)$ from the BJSP optimum.
+With perfect knowledge, BJSP is strongly related to $P||C_{\max}$ which is defined similarly, but drops the BJSP constraint \cite{Graham1969}.
+Broadly speaking, BJSP is harder as a generalization of $P||C_{\max}$ and the two problems become equivalent when $g=m$.

+$P||C_{\max}$ is strongly $\mathcal{NP}$-hard as a straightforward generation of the \emph{3-Partition} problem \cite{Garey1979}.
+The well-known \emph{List Scheduling (LS)} and \emph{Longest Processing Time First (LPT)} algorithms achieve tight approximation ratios for $P||C_{\max}$ equal to 2 and 4/3, respectively.
+Further, $P||C_{\max}$ admits a polynomial-time approximation scheme (PTAS).

+Technically, good solutions for both BJSP and $P||C_{\max}$ must attain low imbalance $\max_i\{T-T_i\}$, where $T$ and $T_i$ are the makespan and completion time of machine $i$, respectively.
+However, BJSP exhibits the additional difficulty of managing and bounding idle machine time during the time interval $[0,\min_i\{T_i\}]$.
+To this end, we develop an algorithm that schedules long jobs in parallel with short jobs and bounds idle time with a concave relaxation.
+Figure~\ref{Figure:PCmax} shows a job set where the minimum makespan schedules with ($T_B$) and without ($T_M$) the bounded job start constraint differ by a factor of 2.

+Approximate $P||C_{\max}$ solutions can be converted into feasible solutions for BJSP.
+On the negative side, $P||C_{\max}$ optimal solutions are a factor $\Omega(m)$ from the BJSP optimum, in the worst case.
 To see this, take an arbitrary $P||C_{\max}$ instance and construct a BJSP one with $g=1$, by adding a large number of unit jobs.
-The BJSP optimal schedule requires time intervals during which $m-1$ machines are idle at each time while the $P||C_{\max}$ optimal schedule is perfectly balanced and all machines are busy until the last job completes.
-On the positive side, we may easily convert any $\rho$-approximation algorithm for $P||C_{\max}$ into $2\rho$-approximation algorithm for BJSP using na\"ive bounds.
+The BJSP optimal schedule requires time intervals during which $m-1$ machines are idle at each time, while the $P||C_{\max}$ optimal schedule is perfectly balanced and all machines are busy until the last job completes.
+On the positive side, we may easily convert any $\rho$-approximation algorithm for $P||C_{\max}$ into a $2\rho$-approximation algorithm for BJSP using na\"ive bounds.
 Given that $P||C_{\max}$ admits a PTAS, we obtain an $O(n^{1/\epsilon}\cdot poly(n))$-time $(2+\epsilon)$-approximation algorithm for BJSP.
-Here, a main goal is to obtain tighter performance guarantees.
-Similarly to $P||C_{\max}$, provably good BJSP solutions must attain low imbalance $\max_i\{T-T_i\}$, where $T$ and $T_i$ are the makespan and completion time of machine $i$, respectively.
-Because of the BJSP constraint, feasible schedules may require idle machine time before all jobs have begun.
-Therefore, BJSP exhibits the additional difficulty of effectively bounding the total idle period $\sum_{t\leq r}(m-|\mathcal{A}_t|)$, where $r$ and $\mathcal{A}_t$ are the last job start time and set of jobs executed during $[t,t+1)$, respectively.
+Our main goal is to obtain tighter approximation ratios.